 O’Shea’s model can help inform hikers’ packing decisions, and it also fits into the classroom as a real-world example of physics in action.
 “Students should be able to see how some aspects of complex systems, in this case the frame of a human being, can be modeled in a relatively simple way to extract useful information,” he said.

-Of course, this pack weight calculation doesn’t take into account other factors, such as an injury or personal preference.
+Of course, this hiking backpack weight calculation doesn’t take into account other factors such as an injury, fitness level, or personal preference.